Light Dark Matter Accumulating in Planets: Nuclear Scattering: Earth Model and Details of Monte Carlo Simulations

 where

+We take $\rho_\chi=0.3$~GeV/cm$^3$ for the local dark matter density.
 Essentially, the geometric capture rate is the product of the Earth's geometric cross section ($\pi \Ratm^2$), the dark matter flux ($\sim \rho_\chi v_d / m_\chi$) and a factor which accounts for the gravitational version of Sommerfeld-enhancement.
-We take into consideration the effect of the atmosphere on the capture, evaporation and annihilation of dark matter.
-The atmosphere is assumed to be 100~km thick, beyond which the number density of atmospheric particles is negligibly small.
-As a consequence, the geometric size of the Earth is $\Ratm=6471$~km.
-We take $\rho_\chi=0.3$~GeV/cm$^3$ for the local dark matter density.
+We do not consider the indirect capture of particles which first become gravitationally bound to the Sun after scattering in the Sun, the Earth, or Jupiter, and are then subsequently captured by the Earth.
+Our estimate is, in that sense, conservative.